-Suggestions for Learning: Grades 11-12
+Suggestions for Learning: Grades 9-10

-- Oral History and Astronomy The oral histories of Indigenous peoples throughout the Americas include references to the sun, moon, stars, and planets. - First Indigenous Man in Space is the journey of John Herrington and chronicles his trip to space. - The Hunt and the Dance is a video that connects the Buffalo jump to the moon, stars and the Sun Dance.
+- Oral History and Astronomy The oral histories of Indigenous peoples throughout the Americas include references to the sun, moon, stars, and planets. - First Indigenous Man in Space is the journey of John Herrington and chronicles his trip to space.